We have moved to remote advising. Please check your UAlbany email for more information.

 The Placement Exam is offered shortly before the semester begins.
 If you are required to take this exam you will receive notice in your admissions letter.
 This exam tests for core CS deficiencies and requires that you take them in your first semester here.

 Students that decide to enroll in the degree program will have access to the Blackboard page for the exam, which gives them an opportunity to review before taking the exam.
 Once the exam is graded, you will meet with an advisor to review your results and register for classes.
-Review the Placement Exam Review Questions.
+Learn more about the placement exam review questions.

 - Admission to Candidacy - This form is submitted to Graduate Education once you have completed your oral qualifying exam.